-ARC's collaboration with industry representatives results in world class training
+ARC's industry collaboration produces world class training

-As an active member of various committees and groups, ARC represents the interests of the refrigeration and air conditioning industry to improve training development, standards and quality.
+As an active member of various training committees and groups, ARC represents the interests of the refrigeration and air conditioning industry to improve training development, standards and quality.

-It's this close relationship with industry reference groups (IRCs) and organisations like Australian Standards that facilitates regular consideration of the industry's skill requirements in the development and review of training packages.
+Through this close relationship with industry reference groups (IRCs) and organisations like Australian Standards, ARC facilitates regular consideration of the industry's skill requirements in the development and review of training packages.

-The ARC currently sits on the Australian Industry and Skills Committee IRCs for Electrotechnology and Automotive (light vehicles) which are responsible for the UEE11 Electrotechnology and the AUR Automotive Retail Training Packages.
-As a result, ARC has contributed to the development of new training packages that contribute to a dynamic, safe and environmentally-friendly industry.
+ARC currently sits on the Australian Industry and Skills Committee IRCs for Electrotechnology and Automotive (light vehicles) which are responsible for the UEE11 Electrotechnology and the AUR Automotive Retail Training Packages.
+As a result, ARC has contributed to the development of new training packages that contribute to a dynamic, safe and environmentallyfriendly industry.

-Working with ASQA and industry to protect training quality
+Working with ASQA and industry protects training quality

-Close collaboration between the ARC, training industry regulator ASQA and industry has led to the closure of a number of sub-standard 'short' training courses.
+Close collaboration between ARC and the industry and training industry regulator ASQA has led to the closure of a number of sub-standard 'short' training courses.

-ARC has shown that, by partnering with ASQA and acting promptly to address complaints, it's possible to rid the sector of training courses that simply don't meet expectations.
+ARC has shown that, by partnering with ASQA and acting promptly to address complaints, it is possible to rid the sector of training courses that simply don't meet expectations.